 This policy will be administered by the provost.

 This policy to provide retirement options for tenured faculty is expected to continue indefinitely.
 However, the university reserves the right to amend or terminate this policy at any time.

-Since the benefits of Section II, III, IV and VI of this policy are over and above the benefits otherwise available to tenured faculty upon retirement, and further since retirement under the terms of this policy is entirely voluntary on the part of the faculty member, a valid election under Section II, III or IV will be conditioned upon the faculty member's executing (and not revoking) a release, in the standard form used by the university at that time, when the election to retire is made under the applicable section.
+Since the benefits of Sections II and III of this policy are over and above the benefits otherwise available to tenured faculty upon retirement, and further since retirement under the terms of Sections II and III of this policy is entirely voluntary on the part of the faculty member, a valid election under Sections II and III will be conditioned upon the faculty member's executing (and not revoking) a release, in the standard form used by the university at that time, when the election to retire is made under the applicable sections.